© Emma Goldsmith/ Small Woods Association

 • woodland condition assessment and planning

-• resilience to climate change, pests and diseases
+• resilience to climate change, pests, diseases and invasive species

 Fee: £45